adswa/multimatch_gaze/docs/source/example.rst

 gaze control of the movie stimulus.
 Subjects scanpaths differed more substantially on the dimensions direction and duration, which indicates differences in fixation dwelling times and saccadic angle.
-Thus, the general points of interest (as evident from high similarities in position, length and shape) were similar across subject, but dierences in direction and duration might indicate interindividually dierent exploration strategies.
+Thus, the general points of interest (as evident from high similarities in position, length and shape) were similar across subject, but differences in direction and duration might indicate interindividually different exploration strategies.
 All dimensions show a remarkable consistency in similarity measures as evident from the small standard deviations.
 This might indicate a consistently high level of exogenous attentional control by the movie stimulus.
 This finding is consistent with research on